 6. Suspension of Privileges – Transportation: Students who violate bus safety or rules may have their bus privileges suspended for a specified period of time depending on the severity of the offense.
 A parent or legal guardian will be notified of the transportation suspension.

-Cafeteria: Students who violate cafeteria rules after other consequences have occurred may lose their privilege to eat in the cafeteria or have recess time for a specified period of time.
-A parent or guardian will be notified of the cafeteria suspension.
+Cafeteria: Students who violate cafeteria rules after other consequences have occurred may lose their privilege to eat in the cafeteria for a specified period of time.
+A parent or guardian will be notified of the cafeteria privilege suspension.

 7. In-School Suspensions – Certain behaviors that are chronic or constitute major infractions such as theft, vandalism, fighting, cutting class, and conduct detrimental to the educational process may result in in-school suspension.
 In-school suspension occurs for half to one full day.
 During this time the student does not attend classes, but work is made available and the student is under the supervision of the administrative staff.
 A parent or legal guardian will be notified of the in-school suspension.

 As used in this section, suspension means out-of-school suspension.
 A student may be suspended for the following reasons:

 - Conduct detrimental to the educational process